-The oversized cupface structure of the Cleveland HiBORE XLi best iron helps to foster an incredibly high MOI — 27 percent greater than that of a traditional iron — with the progressive sole width and offset only adding to the forgiveness.
-The clubhead also has a bigger chassis and a larger face, making for a big hitting zone.
+The oversized surface structure of the Cleveland HiBORE XLi best iron helps to foster an incredibly high MOI — 27 per cent greater than that of a traditional iron — with the progressive sole width and offset only adding to the forgiveness.
+The club head also has a bigger chassis and a larger face, making for a big-hitting zone.

 One of the favorites among the Cleveland Golf professional staffers, the Cleveland CG7 Tour Irons have the technology and design elements needed to make an impact at the highest level of competition.

-Like the rest of the Mizuno best forged irons, the MP-33 has an optimized center of gravity.
+Like the rest of the Mizuno best-forged irons, the MP-33 has an optimized centre of gravity.
 That creates the ideal ball flight, and higher launch angles send the ball lofting down the fairway.
 The company’s patented Grain Flow Forging produces a softer feel and excellent feedback.

-The Mizuno MP-52 Irons offer PGA Tour-caliber performance in a playable series of clubs that makes it easier for skilled players to hit the ball like the pros, and for less skilled players to get straight and long shots even on off-center hits.
+The Mizuno MP-52 Irons offer PGA Tour-caliber performance in a playable series of clubs that make it easier for skilled players to hit the ball like the pros, and for less skilled players to get straight and long shots even on off-centre hits.

-The Mizuno MP-52 Irons were one of many Mizuno iron sets to make the 2009 Golf Digest hot list.
+- The Mizuno MP-52 Irons was one of many Mizuno iron sets to make the 2009 Golf Digest hotlist.
 They’re definitely scorching up golf courses around the world, and are worth checking out.

 With their Mizuno MX-950 Irons, the company has come up with another breakthrough: a hybrid designed set that’s filled with clubs that are powerful but forgiving.